Abu Bakr al-Baghdadi: Ancestry and early life

-According to a short semi-authorized biography written by Abid Humam al-Athari, his grandfather, Haj Ibrahim Ali al-Badri, apparently lived until the age of 94 and witnessed the US occupation of Iraq.
-His father, Sheikh Awwad, was active in the religious life of the community.
-Awwad taught the teenaged Baghdadi and got his own start as a teacher, leading children in a neighbourhood chanting the Quran.
+He was the third of the four sons of Awwad Ibrahim, a religious cleric.
+According to a short semi-authorized biography written by Abu Humam al-Athari, his grandfather, Ibrahim Ali al-Badri, apparently lived until the age of 94 and witnessed the US occupation of Iraq.
+His father, Awwad, was active in the religious life of the community.
+Awwad taught the teenaged al-Baghdadi and got his own start as a teacher, leading children in a neighbourhood reciting the Quran.
 Both his father and grandfather were said to be farmers.
 His mother, whose name is not known, was described as a religious loving person and was notable in the al-Badri tribe.
-One of Baghdadi's uncles served in Saddam Hussein's security services, and one of his brothers became an officer in the Iraqi Army.
+One of al-Baghdadi's uncles served in Saddam Hussein's security services, and one of his brothers became an officer in the Iraqi Army.
 He has another brother, who probably died either during the Iran–Iraq War or the Gulf War while serving in the Iraqi military.
-Baghdadi was described as extremely conservative and religious even in his youth.
+Al-Baghdadi was described as extremely conservative and religious even in his youth.

 Education

 Official education records from Samarra High School revealed that al-Baghdadi had to retake his high school certificate in 1991 and scored 481 out of 600 possible points.
 A few months later, he was deemed unfit for military service by the Iraqi military due to his nearsightedness.
 His high-school grades were not good enough for him to study his preferred subject (law, educational science and languages) at the University of Baghdad.
 Instead, it is believed that he attended the Islamic University of Baghdad, now known as Iraqi University, where he studied Islamic law and, later, the Quran.

 According to a biography that circulated on extremist Internet forums in July 2013, he obtained a BA, MA, and PhD in Islamic studies from the Islamic University of Baghdad.
 Another report says that he earned a doctorate in education from the University of Baghdad.

-Will McCants says that he "successfully" defended his Ph.D. thesis in 2007, "despite the weight of his new responsibilities" as a militant, his work consisting in editing a medieval manuscript, Ruḥ al-murid fi sharḥ al-'iqd al-farid fi nuzum al-tajrid by Muhammad al-Samarqandi (who died in 1378 in Baghdad), an Arabic poem on the recitation of the Qur'an (or tajwid), for which he was awarded a grade of "very good".
+Will McCants says that he "successfully" defended his Ph.D. thesis in 2007, "despite the weight of his new responsibilities" as a militant, his work consisting in editing a medieval manuscript, Ruḥ al-murid fi sharḥ al-'iqd al-farid fi nuzum at-tajrid by Muhammad al-Samarqandi (who died in 1378 in Baghdad), an Arabic poem on the recitation of the Qur'an (or tajwid), for which he was awarded a grade of "very good".